 Address change or lost card?
 Direct Families to call center

 WELLNESS POLICY & RESOURCES

-- A revised version of the wellness policy was adopted by the Board of Directors on May 12, 2016, to comply with the final rule issued by the United States Department of Agriculture (USDA).
+- A revised version of the wellness policy was adopted by the Board of Directors on September 27, 2021, to comply with the final rule issued by the United States Department of Agriculture (USDA).
 The new policy, developed by a district-wide wellness committee, emphasizes access to nutritious foods, health and physical education, and opportunities for physical activity.

 - Parents and community members are invited to join the wellness committee and/or offer input.
 If you are interested in joining the committee and learning about the regulations that govern school nutrition programs, please contact Food Services at 360-426-6767.

 - Special Dietary Needs

 Mary M. Knight School District understands that some children may require Special Dietary Needs.
 Contact the school's Food Service Director for the process to submit a request.